Carlo Goldoni's home

-"Je suis néÀ Venise, l’ n 1707, dans une grande et belle maison, situé and entre le pont de Nomboli et celui de honest Donna, au coin de rue of Ca' Centanni, sur le paroisse de S. Thomas” [I was born in Venice, in 1707, in a large and beautiful house, situated between the bridge of Nomboli and that of the honest woman, all’&rsquo Ca corner of the street; Centanni, in the parish of San Tomà]
+"Je suis né à Venise, l 'an 1707, dans une grande et belle maison, located and between the pont de Nomboli et celui de honest Donna, au coin de rue of Ca' Centanni, sur le paroisse de S. Thomas".
+[I was born in Venice, in 1707, in a large and beautiful house, located between the bridge of Nomboli and that of the honest woman, on the corner of calle di Ca 'Centanni, in the parish church of San Tomà]

-In 1914 Aldo Ravà, distinguished scholar of the’ 700 Venetian, the Count Piero Foscari and Commendatore Antonio Pellegrini bought the building from’ last owner, Countess Ida Manassero Camozzo.
-L’ idea was to turn it into a museum to be dedicated in the name of the great playwright, in all the’ Italian drama, but the project stopped memorize options because of the war.
-In 1931, Ca 'Centani was donated to the City Council in order thaté was restored and designed to Museum Goldonian and Center Theater Studies.
-The new war slowed the restoration, only completed in 1953, when the Carlo Goldoni House it was opened to the public.
+In 1914 Aldo Ravà, an illustrious Venetian scholar of the eighteenth century, Count Piero Foscari and Commendatore Antonio Pellegrini bought the property from the last owner, Countess Ida Manassero Camozzo.
+The idea was to transform it into a museum structure to be dedicated, in the name of the great playwright, to all Italian dramatic art, but the project stopped due to the war.
+In 1931 Ca 'Centani was donated to the Municipality of Venice to be restored and destined for the Goldonian Museum and Theater Studies Center.
+The new war events slowed down the restoration work, which ended only in 1953, the year in which the Carlo Goldoni's home was open to the public.